 I used to wonder why so many Hills District Mums said how much they couldn’t wait for the school holidays.
 I used to think to myself ‘Oh gosh, that’s full on.
 Spending 5 whole days for multiple weeks with my kid/s.
 Not sure I could hack that’.
 I haven’t done that since they were about 1!
 Don’t get me wrong, I love my kids but we all benefit from having our space!

 But now, having been an Official School Mum for 8 whole days, I totally get why mums say it.
-I am feeling stressed already and we’re only in week 3 (but it’s actually week 4 I think??
-Who knows.) – wwhaaatt??!
+I am feeling stressed already and we’re only in week 3.
+But it’s actually week 4 I think??
+Who knows.
 We haven’t even started weekly news yet and that sounds like a giant weekly battle to me.

 Then for an extra challenge it was raining several times at drop off or pick up – geez, that’s fun!
 Dropping kids in the rain is an almighty pain in the butt.
-These small people can’t carry anything themselves really, so you end up with all your hands full while also trying to hold an umbrella, getting drenched as they dawdle at a snail’s pace.
+These small people can’t carry anything themselves really, so you end up trying to simultaneously hold an umbrella, their bag, their hand and their sibling’s hand, all while getting drenched as they dawdle at a snail’s pace.
 Combine the rain with extreme heat and humidity and the mushroom-on-my-head hairstyle and sweat moustache was really not the look I was hoping for in the second week of school.
 Horrifying!
 (Someone please tell me when will I be able to just do kiss and drop!)

-But the one thing I’ve learnt (and I say this without a hint of sarcasm or humor) – the juggle is real.
-School mums and working school mums are bloody incredible to achieve what they achieve every day in those short 6 hours, and if you’re not sporting a mushroom hairdo then you’re REALLY winning!
+But the one thing I’ve learnt – and I say this without a hint of sarcasm or humour – the juggle is real.
+School mums and working school mums are bloody incredible to achieve what they achieve every day in those six short hours.
+And if you’re not sporting a mushroom hairdo then you’re REALLY winning!